-First And Foremost: I am not an accountant.
+First and foremost: I am not an accountant.
 I am a business owner, just like you.
-Talk to your tax office or accountant about what your depreciation rates will be for your business.
+Before you claim these write-offs, we recommend that you talk to your tax office or accountant about what the depreciation rates will be for your business.

 These are the basics to give you the simple know-how of depreciation.

-Remember, just like you are an asphalt pro, and enjoy helping people with their driveways and parking lots, accountants enjoy helping interested business owners understand their finances.
+Remember, just like you are an asphalt pro and enjoy helping people with their driveways and parking lots, accountants also enjoy helping interested business owners understand their finances.

 What Is Depreciation All About?

-When you buy asphalt sealcoating equipment, it costs you money, and you will be using it for years.
-So, instead of being able to write off the entire expense, you only get to write off a certain percentage of the cost per year.
-This is based on the expected lifespan and class.
+When you buy asphalt sealcoating equipment, it costs you money, and you will likely be using it for years.
+So, instead of being able to write off the entire expense, you only get to write off a certain percentage of the cost per year as the equipment depreciates.
+This write off is based on the expected lifespan and class of the equipment.

 Wikipedia’s depreciation page is not easy to read, but has good information with links to specifics like MACRS (Modified Accelerated Cost Recovery System, the IRS’s method of depreciation and tables.) and for Canadians, CCA (Capital Cost Allowance for the Canada Revenue Agency can be found on Wikipedia as well.